Achievements as a Journey not a Destination

 My son who had been my “hiking buddy” recently married and moved out of province, and I was very aware that I wasn’t ready to re-join the ladies hiking group that I am a member of without regaining my strength.
 I needed a plan.

-Someone in the local Facebook group posted about a program available and I knew that was exactly what I needed.
+Someone in the local Facebook group posted about a program available, and I knew that was exactly what I needed.
 It was close and would give me access to the weight-training facilities that I needed to rebuild my muscles, and the classes would provide me with some fun and aerobic exercise at the same time.
-They even had several pools where I could to rekindle my love of swimming, after I replaced my size 16 bathing suit.
+They even had several pools where I could rekindle my love of swimming, after I replaced my size 16 bathing suit.

-In order to “show up” I had to first get what I needed.
+Gym bag - getting ready to goIn order to “show up” I had to first get what I needed.

-By the end last weekend, I had a 3-month renewable membership to the fitness center, a one year parking pass, a new gym bag, and a bathing suit in my size.
+By the end of last weekend, I had a 3-month renewable membership to the fitness center, a one-year parking pass, a new gym bag, and a bathing suit in my size.
 While I wondered if I would even remember how to swim as it had been at least 30 years since I last did, I was going to be focusing on doing what I needed to do to rebuild my muscle mass, and that was to “eat sufficient protein at each of my meals” and to “lift, push and pull heavy things often“.

-I planned to go to the gym for the first time this past Wednesday, but make sure there was nothing slowing me down to “showing up”, my gym bag was already packed, and by the front door.
+Joy back at the gymI planned to go to the gym for the first time this past Wednesday, but make sure nothing was slowing me down to “showing up”, my gym bag was already packed, and by the front door.

-My gym socks and training shoes were pulled out, and my sweat band was draped on top of them.
+My gym socks and training shoes were pulled out, and my sweatband was draped on top of them.

 My water bottle was ready to go, and I had the coins needed for the lockers.